MarcT0K/Refined-score-atk-SSE/README.md

 Searchable encryption attack
 ===

-This code aims at attacking symmetric searchable encryption thanks to a count strategy.
+This code aims at simulating an attack SSE using the co-occurrence leakage.

 Download the repo and launch `setup.sh`.